d9ha-cell/Recipes_Ratings_Analysis/README.md

 P-Value: 0.024

 The P-Value in this case meaning that the missingness of the average_ratings is dependent on the amount of time the recipe takes.
-In this case the null hypothesis is rejected in favor to the Alternate Hypothesis.
+In this case the null hypothesis is rejected in favor of the Alternate Hypothesis.

 <iframe src="missingness_minutes.html" width="800" height="600" frameborder="0"></iframe>